rchanou/rchanou.github.io/cost-based-management.md

 To rebut that, I'll simply defer to David Heinemeier Hansson.
 Here are some key quotes of his that I endorse, from his posts [TDD is Dead](https://dhh.dk/2014/tdd-is-dead-long-live-testing.html) and [Test-Induced Design Damage](https://dhh.dk/2014/test-induced-design-damage.html):

+> Test-first fundamentalism is like abstinence-only sex ed: An unrealistic, ineffective morality campaign for self-loathing and shaming.

 > Test-first units leads to an overly complex web of intermediary objects and indirection in order to avoid doing anything that's "slow".
 Like hitting the database.
 Or file IO.

 > The fear of letting [tests] talk to the database is outdated.
 This decoupling is simply not worth it any more, even if it may once have been.